Read the next sentence carefully, because it may burst your bubble. Contrary to popular belief, pineapples did not originate in Hawaii.

 7. Regulates Blood Pressure

-One of the minerals in pineapple is potassium, which is considered an essential mineral for the body.
+One of the minerals in pineapple is potassium, an essential mineral for the body.
 It acts as a vasodilator to reduce stress and tension in blood vessels, which stimulates blood circulation and prevents clotting.

 8. Helps to Heal a Cold